Cerealmaster0621/algo-study/trees-graphs/readme.md

 ## connected components

 Just like leetcode 547 problems, one part of the graph problem is when they ask you connected components(nodes).
 When graph is undirected, a DFS from any given node will visit every nodes in component that they belongs to. to avoid cycle when traversing, we need to use a `hash set` to track which nodes we have already visited.
-After traversal, every nodes in the component will be marked in the has
+After traversal with DFS, every nodes in the component will be marked in the hashset `seen`, every nodes we have already visited.

+Before actually starting traversal, first build a graph that is easily accessible from any given neighbors.
+In C++, use hashmap of key `index` and value for `vector<int>` to store every neighbors related to the index.